site-of-grace/FEC/README.md

 ## Status

-Project Atelier is currently in progress.
+Grace Outfitters is currently in progress.
 Some features or improvements that are planned for the future are:

 - Implementing authentication and authorization for users and admins
 - Adding more tests and code coverage for all modules